raim/segmenTier/README.md

 Usage of the package is demonstrated in two R demos.

-Artificial data to demonstrate the low level functions are in file (demo/segment_test.R).
+Artificial data to demonstrate the low level functions are in file [demo/segment_test.R].
 It produces Supplemental Figure S1 of the preprint manuscript.

-To run it in R simply type:
+To run it in R grep simply type:
 ```
 library(segmenTier)
 demo("segment_test", package = "segmenTier")
 ```

-A real-life data set is segmented with varying parameters in (demo/segment_data.R).
+A real-life data set is segmented with varying parameters in [demo/segment_data.R].

 This demo runs quite long, since it calculates many segmentations.
 It produces Figure 3 and Supplemental Figures